Who is eligible to apply for an Externship?

 Rule 9 Information

 Several Externship Sponsors require (or prefer) that Student Externs be Rule 9 qualified.
 This qualification allows a student to practice law under the supervision of an attorney.
-You can pick up Rule 9 application information from the Registrar or the Law Clinic.
+You can pick up Rule 9 application information from the Registrar's Office.
 The site supervisor must sign your application, not the Director of the Externship Program.
 Note: The Washington State Bar Association does not waive Rule 9 application fees for externships.
 Externs, not sponsoring agencies, are responsible for paying any Rule 9 fees.

 How many credits can I get for an Externship?

-For a Part Time Externship you can receive between 2-6 credits, which include a 1 credit seminar.
+For a Part Time Externship you can receive between 2-6 credits, which includes a 1 credit seminar.

-For a Full Time Externship you may take between 7-15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).
+For a Full Time Externship you may take 15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).

 How many Externships can I do?

-How many hours do I have to work each week?
+How many hours do I have to work each week on site?

-During the shorter Summer semester, five hours per credit per week (3 credits = 15 hrs/wk; 4 credits = 20 hrs/wk; 5 credits = 25 hrs/wk; 6 credits = 30 hrs/wk).
-Please note that for Full-Time Externships during the Summer you must work 40 hrs/wk and will receive 8 credits.
+During the shorter Summer semester, (2 credits = 9 hours/week; 3 credits = 154hrs/wk; 4 credits = 19 hrs/wk; 5 credits = 24 hrs/wk; 6 credits = 29 hrs/wk).
+Please note that for Full-Time Externships during the Summer you must work 39 hrs/wk and will receive 8 credits.

 Note: During holiday weeks, externs do not have to make up the hours missed at their site.
 Please also remember that excusable holidays are determined by the sponsoring agency, not by Seattle University.